-Many of us are now in a position to make a more lasting financial contribution towards ensuring the growth of the Mother Divine Program for many generations to come.
+Many of us are now in a position to make a more lasting financial contribution to secure the growth of the Mother Divine Program for many generations to come.

 - Outright Lifetime Gift of cash, stock, and other securities; real estate; or other property.

 - Bequest – A bequest allows you to make a gift through your estate, but retain the assets (and the income from those assets) during your life.
-Through a bequest, any donor can make a significant impact on Mother Divine and its programs.
-You can give cash, stocks, and other securities; real estate; and other assets.
+Through a bequest, any donor can make a significant contribution to Mother Divine and its programs.
+You can give cash, stocks, real estate; and other assets.
 A bequest can be included in your will or in a revocable living trust.
 Click here for sample bequest language.

-- Beneficiary Designation of Life Insurance – Name us as your primary or secondary insurance beneficiary.
-This is an easy way to make a gift, allowing you use of the policy’s cash value during life, if needed, and leaving a significant gift to Mother Divine.
+- Beneficiary Designation of Life Insurance – You can name us as your primary or secondary insurance beneficiary.
+This allows you use of the policy’s cash value during your lifetime, if needed, while at the same time leaving a significant gift to Mother Divine.
 Click here for more information.

-Other Planned Giving options include Charitable Gift Annuities, Charitable Remainder Trusts, and other beneficiary designation gifts, among other vehicles.
-The various options offer different income and estate tax benefits.
+Additional Planned Giving options include Charitable Gift Annuities, Charitable Remainder Trusts, and other beneficiary designation gifts, etc. The various options offer different income and estate tax benefits.
 Please see below our Planned Giving FAQ for detailed information, along with sample language for bequests.

 We would be happy to speak with you about the various options and answer any questions you may have.
 For more information, please email and include your telephone number if you would like us to call you.

-Maharishi Global Administration through Natural Law (MGANL), the organization that operates the Mother Divine Program in the USA, is a 501(c)(3) educational organization and donations are tax-deductible for US taxpayers to the maximum extent permitted by law.
+The organization that operates the Mother Divine Program in the USA, Maharishi Global Administration through Natural Law (MGANL), is a 501(c)(3) educational organization.
+Donations to MGANL are tax-deductible for US taxpayers to the maximum extent permitted by law.

 All gifts are most deeply appreciated as we grow to become a brighter and brighter lighthouse of coherence for the whole world.